tripzero/intel-gpu-mei-backports/README.md

 # Intel® Converged Security Engine Backports

-This repo holds backports of the pmt driver.
+This repo holds backports of the cse driver.

 The driver is provided as a DKMS module targeting distinct versions of various distros.
 Each backport is on a topic